The Evening Holler

 The first white settlers in Dry Creek lived in the woods along the creeks and streams.
 They were surrounded by vast tracts of pine forests.

 This area of Southwestern Louisiana was a neutral strip claimed by both Spain and the United States.
-There was no law.
+There was no law and a sparse population.

 Later on when there was law, the nearest officer was in Opelousas over seventy miles away.
 Indians, though friendly, stilled roamed the woods.
 Bears and mountain lions were common in the swamps.